petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ![This DDM field has a keyword sub-field that's only discoverable by looking at the field mappings.](./exploring-indexed-fields/images/04.png)

 The field mappings for the search engine provide information on how the field should be indexed and searched.
-For example, if you know that you require a `keyword` field in the Sort widget, you can inspect the mappings for just such fields.
+For example, if you know that you require a `keyword` field in the Sort widget, you can inspect the mappings for keyword fields.

 To browse the entire list of available fields, inspect the field mappings from *Control Panel* &rarr; *Configuration* &rarr; *Search* (click the *Field Mappings* tab).
-Here you'll see numerous indexes.
+Here you can see numerous indexes.
 Liferay's main content is indexed into the [company index](../search-administration-and-tuning/elasticsearch-indexes-reference.md), which is named `liferay-[company id]` (e.g., `liferay-10819726314237`).

 When you find the field, note its type and if it has sub-fields.
 Some fields are mapped as `text` fields to enable full text search or as `icu_collation` fields to enable sorting, but are also given a sub-field of type `keyword` for using in aggregations (i.e., facets).